Celebration in Silk

 Chettle Village Community

 Chettle village is a small village on the southern extent of the Chase & Chalke area in Dorset.
-This flag was designed and painted in a series of workshops hosted at the village hall, where the whole village and community came together to take part in the creation process.
+This flag was designed and painted in a series of workshops hosted at the village hall, where the community came together to take part.

 Flag 4